 Zoom on the Yamaha EF4500iSE

-In summary, the Yamaha EF4500iSE is a quiet portable inverter generator especially useful for:
+In a nutshell, the Yamaha EF4500iSE is a quiet portable inverter generator mostly geared towards:

 Power & Run Time